 Neolithic Stones and Such Stuff

 I have always been fascinated with the Neolithic Standing Stones of Great Briton.
 Stonehenge, Prehistoric Avebury (Eve’s-bury?)
 Silbury Skara Brae, Callenish Circle, Boyne Valley.
 My mom rarely tells the tale about little Mary when she was about 5 years old looking up at the black and white TV news story about English Stonehenge saying “LOOK Mummy, I lived there.”
-Since I was American born and bred, she was suitably ‘shivered’ out.
-I was always an odd Fey child.
-I started to carefully build little, rock Cairns in my sandbox… immediately knocked about by my other ruffian siblings who were true Yankee Doodles.
+Since I was American born and bred, she was suitably stunned I was always an odd Fey child.
+I started to carefully build little, rock Cairns in my sandbox… which were immediately knocked about by my ruffian siblings who were true Yankee Doodles.

 My artwork has always been strangely out worldly